 Today, the Gallery Guides continue to provide high quality services to the Gallery and its visitors, presenting over 300 guided tours annually.
-Guided tours are free of charge.
-Public tours are held every Saturday and Sunday at 11am, and private tours can be booked using our online booking form.
 The Guides are a dedicated body of volunteers who present different types of tours for a wide range of audiences, including education groups and visitors with special needs.

 As a body, the Newcastle Art Gallery Guides are founding members of a national body formed in 1976, the Association of Australian Gallery Guiding Organisations (AAGGO).
 They are also a founding member of the Newcastle Art Gallery Foundation, which was established in 1978.

 Whilst fundraising is not part of their charter, the Guides have made several donations to the Gallery's collection, including works of art by Douglas Kwarlple Abbott, Geoff Harvey, Koji Kamada and Baden Pailthorpe and contributed towards other acquisitions such as the Stuart & Sons Studio grand piano and Alex Seton's Paper Armada 2015.